We Ship Our Bareroot Plants To Everyone Nationwide.

 There are no products listed under this category.

-One of the more universal shrubs for a variety of different locations throughout the country are berry shrubs.
+One of the more universal shrubs for various locations throughout the country is berry shrubs.
 There are quite a few different berries that fall into this category.
 Some plants offer a lot of benefits to the homeowner.
 Indeed, if the soil and location are correct, berry bushes can thrive and allow for a beautiful harvest of fresh berries.
 Blackberry bushes can provide a good harvest for 15-20 years, making it an excellent investment.

-However, berry bushes are also excellent at protecting against ground erosion, attract a wide variety of birds.
-Berry bushes not only give birds food, but they also allow for great sheltering spaces because they are lower to the ground and not as likely to cause problems for birds in storms and are typically safer from other predatory birds.
+However, berry bushes are also excellent at protecting against ground erosion.
+Berry bushes give birds food and allow for great sheltering spaces because they are lower to the ground and not as likely to cause problems for birds in storms and are typically safer from other predatory birds.

 In addition, berry bushes are great for composting the soil and adding great ingredients back into the earth.
 They are an excellent source to help honeybee populations and are considered an overall eco-friendly plant of all types.
 Blueberries, Raspberries, Blackberries, and Huckleberries grow in bushes, and Cherries grow on full-grown trees.